Usage-Based Insurance in 2025 (Breaking Down the Facts)

 Is usage-based insurance worth it?

 A UBI program is worth it if you regularly practice safe driving habits and don’t mind being tracked.
 However, usage-based insurance probably isn’t the best for high-risk drivers.
-If you have speeding tickets, at-fault accidents, or DUIs on your record, shopping at the best auto insurance for high-risk drivers is a safer bet.
+If you have speeding tickets, at-fault accidents, or DUIs on your record, shopping for the best auto insurance for high-risk drivers is a safer bet.

 Does Progressive offer a UBI program?